Top Strategies For Staying Safe While Traveling Abroad

 Research Your Destination Before You Go

 One of the best ways to stay safe is to understand your destination ahead of time.
-Learn about local customs, common scams, and areas to avoid.
-Knowing what to expect can help you make better decisions once you arrive.
+Learn about local customs, common scams, areas to avoid, weather risks, political conditions, and transportation norms.
+Knowing what to expect can help you make better decisions once you arrive and avoid choices that may be harmless at home but risky in a new place.

 Keep Important Documents Secure